 A whale of a time?

-Trainees felt that working hours are “on the whole, pretty good.”
-A 6 or 7pm finish might be standard at quieter times, stretching to 9 or 10pm when there's a big deal on and later at very busy times.
-Asset finance “probably has the toughest hours,” but sources were pleased to note that when they stayed late into the evening “there's an acknowledgement that we've worked hard.
+Trainees felt that working hours are “on the whole pretty good.”
+A 6 or 7pm finish is standard at quieter times, but stretches to 9 or 10pm when there's a big deal on, and even later at very busy times.
+Asset finance “probably has the toughest hours,” but sources were pleased to note that when forced to stay late into the evening, “there's an acknowledgement that you've worked hard.
 It's not just expected.”
-During quieter patches “the partner I sat with actively shooed me out of the door.”
+During quieter patches “the partner I sat with actively shooed me out of the door,” said one.

 WFW isn't massive, so incomers don't get lost in a crowd of clamouring trainees.
-Instead, sources “know most people by name, and that makes you feel welcome.
-I felt a part of it within a couple of months.”
-Despite being just 31 years old, WFW is “a little bit traditional, but not in the sense that it's conservative or doesn't want to change.”
-The atmosphere may arise from the fact that the firm's got shipping finance at its heart.
+Instead, sources “know most people by name, which makes you feel welcome.
+I felt a part of the firm within a couple of months.”
+Despite being just 31 years old, WFW is “a little bit traditional, though not in the sense that it's conservative or doesn't want to change.”
+Rather, this atmosphere appears to arise from the fact that the firm's got shipping finance at its heart.
 “The shipping industry is quite a fraternal, handshake-based industry.
 Finance is what the firm's all about, and in this area with our kind of clients you need that traditional approach.”
 As such, “it isn't a law firm that's trying to be really cool.”
 So while partners and associates are described as approachable, you won't find them zipping down the corridor on a Segway.
 “I've heard the expression 'It is what it is' a lot,” said one trainee.
 “So when a client says they want something done before the end of the tax year and we have loads to do, this phrase pops out.
 It kind of sums up the firm's understated, get-on-with-it approach.”

 The firm puts on a Christmas and summer party plus a fee earners' dinner, but it's really up to trainees to organise their own social events week to week.
 One trainee reeled off an impressive list of boozers: “the Whistling Stop, the Light Bar, the Queen of Hoxton, McQueen, Golden Bee – we're trying to push away from All Bar One.”
 As well as venturing out to Spitalfields or Shoreditch for drinks, they'll often have lunch together in the popular canteen, sampling the wares of French chef Philippe.
 “He's a great asset to the firm,” declared sources, speaking highly of his canapés, cookery classes and wine-tasting sessions.